Steinbach Pistons: Steinbach Pistons

-During the 2009 Allan Cup in Steinbach, Manitoba, the City of Steinbach, together with Blades management, announced that the team would be relocating to Steinbach for the 2009–10 MJHL season.
+During the 2009 Allan Cup in Steinbach, Manitoba, the City of Steinbach, together with Blades management, announced that the team would be relocating to the T.G.
+Smith Centre in Steinbach for the 2009–10 MJHL season.
 The team was renamed the Steinbach Pistons, in recognition of the city's reputation as "The Automobile City".
 Steinbach was previously home to a MJHL team called the Hawks from 1985 to 1988.

 Despite the team's improved record after the move to Steinbach, the Pistons failed to qualify for the playoffs in each of their first three seasons.
 The team's continued poor performance and strained financial position spurred a group of investors from the local business community to purchase the Pistons in 2012 and convert it to a community-owned organization.
 The next season, the Pistons ended the franchise's ten year playoff drought and captured their first Turnbull Cup.

-The Pistons enjoyed their best season in 2017-2018 when the team won its second Turnbull Cup, defeated the Nipawin Hawks to win the ANAVET Cup, and qualified for the 2018 Royal Bank Cup.